Skip to main content

 In this example, we've created a custom link 'parent of / child of' to make the custom hierarchy epic>feature>story>task>sub-task:

 You get complete freedom to create any issue hierarchy you like using your own prefered link type.
-Another advantage with Hierarchy for Jira is that you can use a different issue hierarchy in every project, since the app doesn't require you to stick to any specific structure.

 The best part is you can save different custom views for easy access anytime.
 This allows you to set up views for dependencies management, bug tracking, release management, weekly progress reports, and more!

-Note: Hierarchy for Jira doesn’t currently support roadmap creation, so users who need this feature may want to use Advanced Roadmaps as well.
+Note: Hierarchy for Jira doesn't currently support roadmap creation, so users who need this feature may want to use Advanced Roadmaps as well!

 Written by